bwindsor/typed-config/README.md

 ## Contributing
 Ideas for new features and pull requests are welcome.
 PRs must come with tests included.
-This was developed using Python 3.7 but Travis tests run with all versions 3.6-3.9 too.
+This is developed using Python 3.9 but Github actions will run tests with all versions 3.8-3.12 too.

 ### Development setup
 1. Clone the git repository